 Deadline - The IRS chose an unusual deadline for this election.
 Most elections are due at the end of the year, when you file your return.
 This election has to be made by the due date, for the previous year's tax return.
-The last day to make the mark-to-market election for the year 2021 was April 15, 2021.
-However, this only applies to a personal 1040 return.
-The rules are different for a company.
+The last day to make the marktomarket election for the year 2025 was April 18, 2025.
+However, this only applies to a personal 1040 return and a calendar year C Corp.
+The rules are different for a pass-through entity.